graybealski/cf-conventions-work/FAQ.md

 ### What are the principles of the CF conventions?
 Principles of CF include self-describing data (no external tables needed for understanding); metadata equally readable by humans and software; minimum redundancy and maximum simplicity; and a development process focusing on existing needs.

-<a class="anchor" id="why"></a>
-### Why did we want yet another netCDF convention?
-The existing conventions were (and are) typically much less robust for describing the syntax and semantics of netCDF data.
-The motivation for developing CF was the need for extra features not found in netCDF or COARDS.
-These include conventions for grid-cell boundaries, horizontal grids other than latitude-longitude, recording common statistical operations, standardised identification of physical quantities, non-spatiotemporal axes, climatological statistics and data compression.
-These needs were driven by the original user community developing the CF conventions,  the climatology and weather forecasting science community.

 <a class="anchor" id="who"></a>
 ### Who manages the CF conventions?
 The CF conventions are maintained by volunteers, led by a Governance Panel and assisted by the Conventions Committee and Standard Names Committee.
 (See [CF Governance](http://cfconventions.org/governance.html).)
 Changes to the conventions are proposed and settled by the community, using the [CF-Metadata Mailing List](http://mailman.cgd.ucar.edu/pipermail/cf-metadata/) and [CF Metadata Trac site](http://kitt.llnl.gov/trac).
 Many of the principles of CF operations follow the proposals at these [rules for CF conventions changes](http://cfconventions.org/rules.html).